Blueprint-Finance/concrete-docs/docs/02-Earn/yield-strategies.md

 These **master funds** operate for different assets (BTC, ETH, USDT, etc.) and can handle substantial liquidity, up to $200 million.
 As the platform scales, these funds will evolve into **strategies within strategies**, ensuring efficient liquidity management.

 Eventually, Concrete will allow the community to build their own **ERC-4626 vaults**, incorporating personalized strategies into the platform’s broader liquidity management system.
-This approach fosters community-driven innovation while enhancing platform-wide efficiency and yield generation.